-The censored data technique based on TXOP enables us to overcome a significant difficulty common to all algorithms: the base hardware cannot distinguish transmission failures that occur due to collisions from those that occur due to noise on the medium.
+Use of the censored data technique based on TXOP developed in [7] enables us to overcome a serious challenge common to all algorithms: the base hardware cannot distinguish transmission failures that occur due to collisions from those that occur due to noise on the medium.
 This is important as if the rate of transmission failure increases there are two potential explanations, each of which would dictate distinct corrective action.
 If the channel is experiencing increased noise, transmission failures will result and the station should change to a lower, more robust rate.
 If, however, more stations become active, there will be an increase in transmission failure due to collisions.
 In this case, the station should not select a lower rate, as to do so would increase the time its packets spend on the medium, leading to increased congestion.